 Additionally, reaction time necessarily involves a component of motion or motor activity.
 As we discussed in Does Weed Affect Coordination and Movement, THC in cannabis can cause impaired movement or coordination issues due to the way cannabis interacts with areas of your brain that govern movement.

-By altering your perception of time in the seconds-minutes scale and impairing your motor response, cannabis can slow down your reaction time.
+By altering your perception of time in the seconds-minutes scale and impairing your motor response, cannabis slows down your reaction time.
 That is one of the reasons why you should never drive or operate heavy machinery while under the influence of marijuana.